shlomielbaz/nestjs-microservices/README.md

 [Nest.js](https://docs.nestjs.com/) is awsome! especially if you're Angular developer, because it's use Typescript, it's look-and-feel very similar and it's also lends many features such as: dependency injection, Guards, Pipes, Interceptors and decorators - @Module @Injectable and etc.
 <br /><br />
-[Nest.js](https://docs.nestjs.com/) is supporting a vast kind of architectures for developing, and so on... this example contains a hybrid application where services talking each other using HTTP and TCP.
+[Nest.js](https://docs.nestjs.com/) supporting a vast kind of application architectures, in this example I am trying to show how it's easy the develop microservice-based apps and how it's easy to move to distribute messaging (where services talking each other using HTTP and TCP) to message broker (Redis) topologies.
 <br />

 ### In this example I use two microservice metodologies: